DevelopingHCP/structural-pipeline/README.md

 Substituting `<user>` for your username.
 This command must be run as root.

-This will create a single docker image containing all the required files and all required dependencies.
+This will create a single docker image called `<user>/structural-pipeline:latest` containing all the required files and all required dependencies.

 You can then execute the pipeline like this (for example):